-Should you buy a house in a better school district?
-One with “higher-performing” metrics?
+Should you buy a house in a better school district – one with “higher-performing” metrics?
+Or consider a nicer/larger home in a less-expensive, lower-performing district and send your child to private school?

-If you have a family with school-age children or are considering starting a family soon, it’s likely you are closely examining the local school district’s ratings on websites such as greatschools.net.
+If you have a family with school-age children or are considering starting a family soon, it’s likely you are closely examining school district ratings on websites such as greatschools.net.
 In a 2017 study by the National Association of Realtors, 26% of home buyers considered the quality of schools when looking to purchase a home.
-Should you consider private school?A good home in a great school district brings a higher price, and also holds a better resale value than a similar home in a less-stellar district.
+The trade-off can be difficult, but a good home in a great school district brings a higher price, and also holds a better resale value than a similar home in a less-than-stellar district.

 Home values inside top-rated school districts were far higher than the county median home price, according to a 2016 study by Realtor.com, which analyzed data from the residential listing database and school district ratings from GreatSchools.org.